 Apologize, for real

-Apologize, and mean it.
+So when you apologize—mean it.
 No one can fault you for genuinely owning up to your mistake.

-Fixing the fail
+Fixing your social media fail

 Be transparent about how you’re fixing it